luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 1.5: Sign Up

 **Goal:** Allow new users to create accounts through a simple signup form.
-This milestone implements basic user registration with email and password.
-For MVP, we'll use simple signup without confirmation codes (confirmation code flow will be added later as specified in the spec).
+This milestone implements basic user registration with email and password. **Note:** This open signup will be replaced in Phase 7 with confirmation code-based signup that links users to organizations and determines their role (coordinator vs foster).

 **Tasks:**